 A few members of this family are long distance migrants to Central and South America while others are permanent residents.

-Most cardinals and grosbeaks are solitary birds although some species flock together during migration and winter, the Dickcissel in particular forming large flocks.
+Most cardinals, piranga tanagers and allies are solitary birds although some species flock together during migration and winter, the Dickcissel in particular forming large flocks.
 Foraging for invertebrates and seeds takes place in trees, bushes and on the ground.

 The Painted Bunting has shown a sharp decline in some areas of its range.
 This brilliant species is threatened by habitat loss, parasitism by the Brown-headed Cowbird, and is probably affected by the thousands of birds trapped each year in its wintering range in Mexico.